ampproject/amphtml/extensions/amp-story/amp-story.md

 A URL to the [story poster](#posters) in portrait format (3x4 aspect ratio).

+##### supports-landscape [optional]

+Enables landscape orientation support on mobile devices, and a full bleed landscape experience on desktop devices.

 ##### background-audio [optional]

 A URL to an audio file that plays throughout the story.